artcogsys/CMS/README.md

 is tricky given batch_size>1; terminal states make it hard as well.
 Can we get rid of terminal states alltogether?
 * equalize final and terminal
 * Get rid of epochs altogether.
-Simplifies World code
+Simplifies World code; make it possible to plot both training and validation part within an epoch; impossible to do efficiently with stateful..
+ * how to make validation happen in parallel? model copy is expensive unless we do this every n iterations when plotting is required... ways to inherit a reference to parameters?
+* Treat loss as monitor?